josephHelfenbein/NeuroPBR/training/README.md

   --output-dir ./data/output \
   --checkpoint-dir ./checkpoints_student
 ```
+*   `--input-dir` and `--output-dir` are **required** here because the student loader reads the original PNGs from disk while fetching teacher predictions from the shards.

 ### 3. Core ML Optimization
 The `configs/mobilenetv3_2048.py` configuration is specifically tuned for Apple Neural Engine (ANE):